haasidi404/biostats-anki/README.md

 pip install -e .
 ````

-This makes the `badeck` command-line tool available in your environment.
+This makes the `build-deck` command-line tool available in your environment.

 -----